 This resource aims to support adults such as educators and parents to talk to children about racism.
 The British Red Cross stands for humanity.
 We reject racism and support communities to become more empathetic and resilient through kindness and mutual respect.
-In light of current events, we as an organisation and a society are looking at ways that we can contribute to building an anti-racist community.
+As an organisation and a society, we are looking at ways that we can contribute to building an anti-racist community.